gtretiak/42School/Piscine-2024/shell00/README.md

 # Shell 00: Introduction to Shell Commands and Git
 ## Project Overview
 Shell 00 is the first project in the 42 curriculum's C Piscine, designed to introduce fundamental Unix/Linux shell commands and Git version control basics.
-This project consists of 10 exercises that progressively teach essential skills for navigating command-line environments, manipulating files, understanding file permissions, and working with Git repositories.
+This project's exercises progressively teach essential skills for navigating command-line environments, manipulating files, understanding file permissions, and working with Git repositories.
 ## Educational Objectives
 This project aims to:

-Familiarize students with basic shell commands
+1) Familiarize students with basic shell commands

-Teach file manipulation and permissions in Unix/Linux systems
+2) Teach file manipulation and permissions in Unix/Linux systems

-Introduce version control concepts with Git
+3) Introduce version control concepts with Git

-Establish good practices for file management and documentation
+4) Establish good practices for file management and documentation

 ## Key Concepts and Skills Demonstrated